 When I was 14, I was very attached to an online video game called Final Fantasy XI (same type of game as World of Warcraft, so you know it was addicting).
 My best friend Josh and I would play this game every day for hours.
 They were wonderful memories of adventure, laughter, accomplishment, and it was all super fun.
 Definitely a golden era of my adolescence.

 I realized I still have a very deep desire to immerse myself in this type of fantasy game.
 Many meditations did I find myself re-living the past good memories of these adventures.
 At first the thoughts were so random, but then became a leading theme throughout the retreat.
-Many days did I ponder this game, yearning to play again, and also examining WHY this tremendous urge was still there.
+Many days did I ponder this game here – and before on my Spirit Plant journeys, yearning to play again, and also examining WHY this tremendous urge was still there.

 Honestly, I still have to work it out.
 I love video games, but haven’t had much time to play these days.
 Priorities change, but it seems that desires remain hidden.